Exercises – Short Day#

 \(x=-1 \vee x=5\)

 Between which steps can we place biimplication arrows and between which only implication arrows?
-Explain why not every shown option for \(x\) after the last step necessarily is a solution to the original equation.
+Explain why not every shown value of \(x\) after the last step necessarily is a solution to the original equation.

 Question c#

-Another student solves the above first-degree equation in another (and still rather laborious) way:
+Another student solves the above linear equation in another (and still rather laborious) way, still without writing implication arrows between the steps:

 \(x-2=3\)